 A Word document version of this page, complete with operational links, can be downloaded here.

-A new draft deer plan is being produced for South Grampian Deer Management Group, with documents relating to this being uploaded as they are completed in early October 2025.
-It is planned to have all documents in place by 20th October.
-It is hoped to agree a new plan by 31st March 2026 at the latest.
+A new draft deer plan is being produced for South Grampian Deer Management Group, with draft documents relating to this having been uploaded below.
+The November 2026 DMG meeting will be used to discuss long term deer densities within the area in conjunction with CNPA and Nature Scot, with a view to signing off a deer plan by spring 2027.
+In the meantime, DMG members will be looking to achieve a target density of 10 deer per sq km by that same date, overseen by Nature Scot.
 The draft plan consists of a series of word documents, PDFs and Excel spreadsheets, with an extensive series of maps below.

 If you would like to contribute to the development of this plan, or have any queries or comments, please contact the DMG Secretary on victor@nativewoods.co.uk